organicnz/colorcraft-versel/README.md

-# ColorCraft - Furniture Painting & Restoration
+# Color&Craft - Furniture Painting & Restoration

 A complete business solution for custom furniture painting and restoration services.
 This Next.js application combines a beautiful client-facing website with powerful admin tools for customer relationship management.